VitorVilela7/SMW-SA1-Pack/readme.txt

 You will also need to learn how register $2231 and SA-1 Bitmap work though.
 Check out the SNES Dev.
 Book II, Super Accelerator (SA-1) -> Character Conversion.
-You may find the file in "Links", line 791.
+You may find the file on section "Links".

 To see all the registers, check out here: http://wiki.superfamicom.org/snes/show/SA-1+Registers